mop03/lab3_cs111/README.md

 top of my code, then I initialized the lock after initializing the hashtable entries.
 The crucial line to lock and unlock the lock was right before and after the SLIST INSERT HEAD within the add_entry function.
 This is correct because it is after the calloc, and where the code has a critical section due to inserting.
+I destroyed the lock right before the free of the hash-table.
 ### Performance

 Run the tester such that the base hash table completes in 1-2 seconds.